Ak-ash22/qft_symphony/README.md

  # Installing Dependencies

- The above dependecies can be installed using pip `pip` in a console or terminal:
+ The above dependecies can be installed using `pip` in a console or terminal:
  - Qiskit latest version
  ```console
  pip install qiskit